skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 2. Organize files in subfolders by year-month. [done]
 3. Updated code producing the table of recent files. [done]
 4. Extracting the "%On:" values from the HTML files and charting annual HVAC activity. [done]
-5. Annual HVAC chart code needs updates to support data collection to multiple years. [in process]
+5. Annual HVAC chart code needs updates to support data collection to multiple years. [done - test pending]

 ![image](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/7a76c6fa-254f-41de-b211-5e609b6eff21)

+#### Newest News!
+Observed recent major updates posted to the original https://github.com/acd/infinitive project.
+First attempt to build failed, subsequently updated to go 1.21.5 and the build was successful.
+Integration of above changes in progress and the new code base is expected to resolve my issues with building changes to the user interface assets.
+Thanks ACD!

+One puzzle that is still an issue is building under 64bit Bookworm on a Pi5.
+The build fails with:

+* gcc: error: unrecognized command-line option '-marm'

+Work continues on the trusty Bullseye Pi 4.